Generalized description of intermittency in turbulence via stochastic methods: Interpretation of the Turbulent Energy Cascade as a Markov Process of Velocity Increments in Scale

-and $D^{(k)}(v,r)$ are the Kramers-Moyal coefficients.
 Here, the minus signs in Eqs. (\ref{eq:km_exp} - \ref{eq:km_exp_trans}) indicate that the process runs from large to small scales.
-In the following we want to make contact to the scaling solutions of the different phenomenologies of turbulence.
-To this end, we take the moments of the one-increment PDF in Eq. (\ref{eq:km_exp})
+In the following we want to relate the Kramers-Moyal expansion to the scaling solutions of the different phenomenologies of turbulence.
+To this end, we take the moments $ \langle (\delta_r v)^n \rangle = \int \textrm{d}v v^n f_1(v,r)$ of the one-increment PDF in Equation (\ref{eq:km_exp})